ajeytiwary/chatbot_AI-act/README.md

 📊 Privacy Statement: User inputs are processed in-session and are not stored or shared.
 No personal data is retained.

+🚫 Rate Limiting: The chatbot limits users to 3 prompts per session using cookie-based UUID tracking to ensure fair usage and manage backend cost.

+💸 API Cost Monitoring: Gemini API calls are usage-based and metered.
+Keep API keys secure and monitor usage quotas to avoid unexpected charges.

+🍪 Cookie Tracking: Each user is assigned a pseudonymous ID stored via a browser cookie (UUID).
+This enables lightweight, privacy-respecting user tracking for prompt limit enforcement.

 🌐 Features

 🏰 AI Act QA Chat (RAG)